jcaillon/Notes/git/git.md

 **tree-ish** : either a tree object (e.i. list of files/directory), tag object or commit-ish

-**dirty working directory** : a working dir is dirty if it does not correspond to the revesion referenced by the current HEAD
+**dirty working directory** : a working dir is dirty if it does not correspond to the revision referenced by the current HEAD

 **fast-forward** : a special type of merge where the first common ancestor of the merged branched is also the tip of the branch you merge onto.
 This will simply update the revision of the branch you are merging onto